kennethmuyoyo/toy_vector_db/README.md

 - ✅ Support for vector-specific operations (NEAREST TO clause)

 ### Next Steps
-- Implement embedding engine for automatic vector generation from raw content
-- Support for storing and retrieving both original content and vector embeddings
 - Implement REST API for integration with other applications
 - Create web interface for visualization and management
 - Performance Testing